Pastel Blues

-Pastel Blues is a studio album by American singer Nina Simone, released in October 1, 1965, by Philips Records.
+Pastel Blues is a studio album by American singer Nina Simone, released on October 1, 1965, by Philips Records.

 The album was recorded in 1964 and 1965 in New York City and peaked at number 139 on the Billboard 200 chart, as well as number 8 on the Hot R&B LPs chart.
 The album was re-issued in November 2020 by Verve and Universal Music Enterprises as part of their "audiophile-grade" Acoustic Sounds series.

 In 2017, Pitchfork placed the album at number 21 on its list of the best albums of the 1960s.

 Music and lyrics

 Marc Hogan of Pitchfork explained: "Nina Simone was a Juilliard-trained classical pianist and a preternaturally adroit interpreter of jazz, folk, and pop, but in 1965, she was singing the blues.
-In January, Simone’s friend Lorraine Hansberry, who wrote A Raisin in the Sun, died from cancer; in February, on Simone’s 32nd birthday, her friend Malcolm X was assassinated.
-Within weeks, Simone was performing during the Selma-to-Montgomery march and warning Martin Luther King, Jr., 'I’m not nonviolent.'
-Simone’s pain hangs all over Pastel Blues, which brilliantly reaffirms that the blues isn’t only a music of rural pathos but also of urban protest."
+In January, Simone's friend Lorraine Hansberry, who wrote A Raisin in the Sun, died from cancer; in February, on Simone's 32nd birthday, her friend Malcolm X was assassinated.
+Within weeks, Simone was performing during the Selma-to-Montgomery march and warning Martin Luther King, Jr., 'I'm not nonviolent.'
+Simone's pain hangs all over Pastel Blues, which brilliantly reaffirms that the blues isn't only a music of rural pathos but also of urban protest."